 A portion of the budget will be designated for service contracts relating to services that would otherwise be provided by the City.
-Special services that fall into this category would include, but not be limited to the following: youth programming, victim advocacy/legal services, arts, health, affordable housing/community services, recycling, history/heritage, information and tourist services, and minority affairs.
+Special services that fall into this category would include, but not be limited to the following: community art & culture, Park City history and visitor services, sister city administration, trails management, waste/recycling management, childhood care & development, medical treatment, emergency assistance, food pantry, legal mediation services, housing outreach & education, and safe haven.
+More categories will be added to social equity services based off of the Social Equity Strategic Plan.
 To the extent possible, individual special services will be delineated in the budget.

-Service providers are eligible to apply for a special service contract every biennial budget process.
+Service providers are eligible to apply for a special service contract every biennial budget process, with the exception of innovation grants which could run from one to three years.
 The City will award special service contracts through a competitive bid process administered by the Service Contract Subcommittee and City Staff.
 The City reserves the right to accept, reject, or rebid any service contracts that are not deemed to meet the needs of the community or the contractual goals of the service contract.